SrBlank/PythonTaskScheduler/README.md

 # PythonTaskScheduler
-Schedules tasks
-edit and run schedule.py
+Schedules tasks edit and run schedule.py, probably not better than windows task scheduler or cron .